Sourdough Blondies with Rhubarb & Almonds

 Then, pour the rhubarb blondie batter into the prepared baking pan.
 Use your spatula to spread the thick batter to the edges of the pan.
 Tap the pan a few times to evenly distribute the batter and remove any air pockets.

-Sprinkling raw sugar on top of sourdough blondies with rhubarb and almonds
+Finally, sprinkle a raw sugar on top of the blondies for crunch and shine.

 5. Bake